MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-FileStructure.md

 and a statement block that implements the controlled adjoint version of the operation.

-An operation whose body contains repeat-until-success loops, set-statements, and/or measurements or calls to other operations that do not have a controlled adjoint version may not specify the `auto` keyword.
+An operation whose body contains repeat-until-success loops, set statements, and/or measurements or calls to other operations that do not have a controlled adjoint version may not specify the `auto` keyword.

 If a statement block is provided for either the adjoint or controlled version of an operation, and `auto` is specified for the controlled adjoint version,